 Is Black Friday worth it?
-That depends on what you want to buy ? and your family's holiday shopping habits.
+That depends on what you want to buy and your family’s holiday shopping habits.
 Regardless, these tips can help you amp up savings.

 The jammed parking lots.
 The crowded changing rooms.
 The long lines at the checkout counter.
 Are Black Friday sales really worth it?